georgsnarbuts/riga65/QMK firmware/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [Georgs Narbuts](https://github.com/georgsnarbuts)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Riga65 pcb, atmega32a mcu.
-* Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):